sealablab/moku-vhdl-dev-workspace/README.md

-# ProbeDriver - VHDL Fault Injection Laser System Controller
+# Moku VHDL Development Project

 ## Overview

+This repository contains VHDL implementations for various Moku platform modules, including probe drivers, slot blinkers, and other custom functionality designed for fault injection and signal analysis applications.

+**For comprehensive project information, see [`docs/overview/PROJECT_OVERVIEW.md`](docs/overview/PROJECT_OVERVIEW.md)**

+## Quick Start

-The ProbeDriver is a VHDL-based controller for fault injection laser systems, designed to provide precise control over laser pulse timing, intensity, and safety features.
-It implements a state machine that manages the complete firing sequence with configurable parameters and automatic safety modes.
+The **ProbeDriver** is our most complete and well-documented module - a VHDL-based controller for fault injection laser systems with precise control over laser pulse timing, intensity, and safety features.

 ## Key Features